-Employment at Ilisagvik College may be terminated by the employee's voluntary resignation, by involuntary termination of employment by the College for cause, or according to the terms of a written employment agreement.
+Employment at Ilisaġvik College may be terminated by the employee's voluntary resignation, by involuntary termination of employment by the College for cause or at-will (for any reason not prohibited by law)or according to the terms of a written employment agreement.
 Termination for cause entitles the employee to notice, a written statement of the reason(s) supporting the termination, and notice of the employee's right to dispute resolution as set forth in Board Policy 6.17.